Vulnerability Management

 We aim to detect vulnerabilities through many means which include internal testing, external testing, and automated scanning.
 The security team oversees the configuration and enforcement of these detection capabilities.
 Some of the solutions implemented to ensure broad coverage are:

-- Host scans - We use the Vulnerability Management, Detection, and Response (VMDR) platform from Qualys and Prismacloud Compute to scan all hosts in our network for vulnerabilities and compliance with our secure configuration baselines - based upon the Center for Internet Security (CIS) Level 1 benchmarks.
+- Host scans - We use the Wiz Unified Vulnerability Management platform to scan all hosts in our network for vulnerabilities and compliance with our secure configuration baselines - based upon the Center for Internet Security (CIS) Level 2 benchmarks.

 - Penetration Testing - We employ independent external penetration testers to perform targeted testing of our infrastructure and applications at least annually (and typically as a part of our FedRAMP assessment).

-- Bug Bounty Program - We run a bug bounty program through Bugcrowd for continuos penetration testing of our systems.
+- Bug Bounty Program - We run a bug bounty program through Bugcrowd for continuous penetration testing of our systems.
 Read more about the program on our bug bounty page.

 Further, we have a variety of tools that aid in vulnerability detection, but are primarily implemented in a manner to help us prevent vulnerabilities from even being introduced.
 Read about them below.